dsaidgovsg/terraform-modules/modules/aws-auth/README.md

 [recommended IAM policy](https://www.vaultproject.io/docs/auth/aws.html#recommended-vault-iam-policy)
 so that Vault can verify the instances.

-We do this by using the AWs Console, CLI or Terraform to create a new policy and then [attach](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) the policy to the IAM role.
+We do this by using the AWS Console, CLI or Terraform to create a new policy and then [attach](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) the policy to the IAM role.